Spectra of Puffy Accretion Discs: the kynbb Fit: The puffy disc model

-The puffy disc solutions are characterized by a~vertical structure separating a~geometrically thin dense core resembling a~standard thin disc and a~geometrically thick puffy region sandwiching the core, see FIGURE \ref{fig:puf}.
-The puffy region is optically thick, strongly magnetized and is limited by the height of the photosphere.
+The puffy disc model is specific for its vertical structure separating a~geometrically thin dense core, which resembles a~standard thin disc, and a~geometrically thick puffy region sandwiching the core, see FIGURE \ref{fig:puf}.
+The puffy region, distinguishing this model from the analytic solutions, is mildly optically thick, strongly magnetized, and extends up to the height of the elevated photosphere.
+The puffy region contributes significantly to the total mass accretion rate in the system.
+The funnel region near the axis is optically thin, and filled with hot and rarefied out-flowing plasma.